 $1000-$10,000, allocated to 2-10 recipients

-Full time M.Arch students that have a GPA of 3.0 (or higher) and demonstrate financial need.
+Full time M.Arch students or PhD students that have a GPA of 3.0 (or higher) and demonstrate financial need.

 - Please fill out the online application form where you will submit all application materials as a single pdf file.
 Please include your name and student ID number on the document.

 - A statement of purpose (500 words maximum) that addresses your commitment to the fields of building or construction during your education at CED, and you career goals with respect to these fields.

 - Statement of Financial Need (200 words maximum) briefly describing your current financial situation and the potential benefit of this fellowship.